Clinical research associate

-Clinical drug research is a competitive but growing field and work experience in a scientific or healthcare environment is crucial for a job as a clinical research associate
+Clinical drug research is a competitive field and work experience in a scientific or healthcare environment is crucial to become a clinical research associate

-As a clinical research associate (CRA), you'll run clinical trials to test drugs for their effectiveness, risks and benefits to ensure that they are safe for the intended use.
+As a clinical research associate (CRA), you'll run clinical trials to test new and existing drugs for their effectiveness, risks and benefits to ensure that they are safe for the intended use.

-You'll work on new and existing drugs and will typically be involved in all stages of the clinical trial, including identifying an investigational site and setting up, initiating, monitoring and closing down the trial.
+You'll typically be involved in all stages of the clinical trial, including identifying an investigational site and setting up, initiating, monitoring and closing down the trial.

 Clinical trials may be carried out at various stages or phases and include trials on healthy humans, trials on patients with a disease, and studies conducted after the launch of a new drug to monitor safety and side effects.